top of page

 I do my best to allow access to the knowledge I have gathered, by traveling to a group of students rather than them traveling to me.
 Allowing me to keep the costs associated with attending a course to a minimum.

 My PhD thesis combines my personal knowledge of the hands with an academic look at prehistoric tannage technologies.
-Thanks to generous gifts via GoFundMe from people who share my viewpoint my book is available online at no cost as a read only version.
-(Link?)
+Thanks to generous gifts via GoFundMe from people who share my viewpoint, my book is available online at no cost as a read-only version.

 Traditional skills from the past can enrich our present lives and mold our futures.
 I strive to provide a bridge for this process.
 Through courses, research and my upcoming Centre for Ancient Technologies.